Cray-HPE/docs-csm/operations/security_and_authentication/Add_LDAP_User_Federation.md

       **Troubleshooting:**

-      * If the output shows the `skopeo.tar` file cannot be found, then ensure that the `$CSM_DISTDIR` directory looks contains the `dtr.dev.cray.com` directory which includes the originally installed docker images.
+      - If the output shows the `skopeo.tar` file cannot be found, then ensure that the `$CSM_DISTDIR` directory looks contains the `dtr.dev.cray.com` directory which includes the originally installed docker images.

          The following is an example of the skopeo.tar file not being found:

-         ```bash
+         ```text
          ++ podman load -q -i ./hack/../vendor/skopeo.tar
          ++ sed -e 's/^.*: //'
          + SKOPEO_IMAGE=
          ```

-      * If the following overlay error is returned, it could be caused by an earlier podman invocation using a different configuration:
+      - If the following overlay error is returned, it could be caused by an earlier podman invocation using a different configuration:

-         ```
+         ```text
          "ERRO[0000] [graphdriver] prior storage driver overlay failed: 'overlay' is not supported over overlayfs, a mount_program is required: backing file system is unsupported for this graph driver"
          ```